Botany Bay (film): Plot

-The ship sails via South America (this would have been very unusual, the Africa route was the norm).
-Their first port of call is Rio de Janeiro.
-However, they later discuss being off the coast of Africa.
-The journey has taken 237 days.
+The ship sails via Rio de Janeiro in South America and along the coast of Africa.
+They arrive in New South Wales after 237 days.

 Governor Phillip refuses to hang Tallant and sentences him to hard labour in the penal colony in Botany Bay, New South Wales.
-However Gilbert demands that Tallant be charged with mutiny.
-Despite the fact that the Mutiny Act 1703 only has provisions to punish members of the Royal Navy (which Tallant clearly is not, even were the Charlotte a Royal Navy ship) Governor Phillip raises no objection to this.
-Tallant escapes with a small group of men, and tracks down Gilbert at Stillwater Cove.
-He demands the Charlotte, but he and his men are surrounded by British troops and recaptured.
+However, Gilbert demands that Tallant be charged with mutiny.
+Despite the fact that the Mutiny Act 1703 only has provisions to punish members of the Royal Navy (which Tallant clearly is not, even were the Charlotte a Royal Navy ship), Governor Phillip raises no objection to this.
+Tallant escapes with a small group of men and tracks down Gilbert at Stillwater Cove.
+He demands the Charlotte, but he and his men are surrounded by British troops from the Charlotte and recaptured.

-As a further twist the group is surrounded by aborigines.
-Gilbert is hit by a spear and killed before the British fire power pushes them back.
-As the prisoners now have muskets they take charge again.
-Rather than escape Tallant returns to Botany Bay.
+As a further twist, the group is surrounded by aborigines.
+Gilbert is hit by a spear and killed, but Tallant takes command and British firepower pushes them back.
+As the prisoners now have muskets, they take charge again, but as Tallant checks them for injuries, he notices plague swellings on some of the soldiers.
+Rather than escape, Tallant returns to Botany Bay and warns the governor of Charlotte's arrival, which would otherwise expose the colony to the fatal disease raging on board.
+With his timely warning, the crew and passengers can be treated; Tallant is pardoned and reunites with Sally.